A brief look at how Quatre and Trowa are doing a month after the end of the curse.

 So he made the first suggestion he could think of: “Why don’t we take a cooking class together?”

 This muffled uproar didn’t last very long, but it was enough for Trowa to relax and smile.
-Quatre really did have a charming laugh, regardless of how much bedding it was filtered through.
+Quatre truly had a charming laugh, regardless of how much bedding it was filtered through.

 Then Quatre turned again and slid right up against Trowa, wrapping his arms back around him.
 “Yes,” he gasped, “yes, I think we should definitely take a cooking class together.
 I love you.
 Heero will be jealous.”